-Pending Accounting Pronouncements -- In May 2014, The Financial Accounting Standards Board ("FASB") issued ASU 2014-09, Revenue from Contracts with Customers (Topic 606), requiring an entity to recognize the amount of revenue to which it expects to be entitled for the transfer of promised goods or services to its customers.
-The updated standard will replace most existing revenue recognition guidance in U.S. GAAP when it becomes effective and permits the use of either a full retrospective or retrospective with cumulative effect transition method.
-In August 2015, the FASB issued ASU 2015-04, which defers the effective date of ASU 2014-09 one year making it effective for the year ending June 30, 2021 for the Foundation.
-The Foundation has not yet selected a transition method and is currently evaluating the effect that the standard will have on its financial statements.
+Accounting Pronouncement Adopted - The Foundation adopted ASU 2014-09, Revenue from Contracts with Customers (Topic 606), requiring an entity to recognize the amount of revenue to which it expects to be entitled for the transfer of promised goods or services to its customers.
+The updated standard replaced most existing revenue recognition guidance in U.S. GAAP when it became effective and permits the use of either a full retrospective or retrospective with cumulative effect transition method.
+The adoption did not have a significant impact on the financial statements.

-In February 2016, the FASB issued ASU 2016-02, Leases (Topic 842).
+Pending Accounting Pronouncements -- In February 2016, the FASB issued ASU 2016-02, Leases (Topic 842).
 The guidance in this ASU supersedes the leasing guidance in Topic 840, Leases.
 Under the new guidance, lessees are required to recognize lease assets and lease liabilities on the statement of financial position for all leases with terms longer than twelve months.
 Leases will be classified as either finance or operating, with classification affecting the pattern of expense recognition in the statement of activities.
-The new standard is effective for the Foundation for the year ending June 30, 2022.
-The Foundation is currently evaluating the effect the standard will have on its financial statement.
+The new standard is effective for the Foundation for the year ending June 30, 2023.
+The Foundation is currently evaluating the effect the standard will have on its financial statements.